pubuyun/ballLauncher/README.md

 # Ball Launcher Control System

-A Raspberry Pi-based turret control system with angular servo positioning, servo control, and integrated shooting mechanisms.
+A Raspberry Pi-based turret control system with precise angular servo positioning, servo control, and integrated shooting mechanisms.
 This project provides a modular, real-time control system for a ball launcher with remote command capabilities.

 ## 🚀 Features